About This Ford Mustang S197 Build

 Fitment Breakdown: Project 6GR SEVEN on the Ford Mustang S197

-I walked around this S197 last week and the fitment on these Project 6GR SEVEN wheels is absolute perfection.
-We are looking at a 19x10 up front and a massive 19x11 in the rear.
-This setup fills the wheel wells exactly how Ford should have done it from the factory.
+I walked around this S197 for a good hour at the last meet, and the stance is perfect.
+We are looking at a 19x10 up front and a 19x11 out back, which is the gold standard for this body style.
+These Project 6GR SEVEN wheels dial in the proportions exactly how Ford should have done it from the factory.

 What We Recommend for Ford Mustang S197 Owners